 What is a VPN?
+Understanding What VPN Stands For

 Most people spend a lot of time on the internet every day, and they therefore build up a large amount of internet traffic.

-10-04-2022 - 8 minute read.
+10-04-2022 - 11 minute read.
 Posted in: cybercrime.

 What is a VPN?
+Understanding What VPN Stands For

 Most people spend a lot of time on the internet every day, and they therefore build up a large amount of internet traffic.
-Internet traffic can be insecure, so it's a good idea to use a VPN.
+Internet traffic can be insecure, so it’s a good idea to use a VPN.
+Virtual private networks (VPNs) provide a secure way to browse the internet and protect personal information.

-Why use a VPN connection?
+Why use a virtual private network connection?

 VPN stands for “Virtual Private Network” and allows you to create a protected network connection when using public networks.